ARH80/MIL-mail2/README.md

 # MIL-mail2
-a simple email app on android
+a simple email app on android by Ahmad Reza Hamzei